LukeStanislawski/Medilanac/README.md

 **2. Run the miners:**

 Next we will run the miners.
 The program will create multiple miner processes all generating blocks and exchanging chunks between each other.
-They will all write their blockchains as they are being generated to their respective folders in the `data/blockchain` directory within the project folder.
+They will all write their blockchains as they are being generated to their respective folders in (by default) the `data/blockchain` directory within the project folder.

 Open a new terminal window, activate the medilanac python environment again, and run the following command from inside the main project folder: